Mortgage Pre-Approval Checklist — Canada 2026

 What Is a Mortgage Pre-Approval, Exactly?

-A pre-approval is a lender's conditional commitment to lend you a specific amount at a specific rate, based on a review of your financial situation.
-It's not a guarantee — the final approval depends on the property itself and your situation not changing — but it's as close as you can get before making an offer.
+A pre-approval is a lender's conditional assessment of how much they'd lend you, based on a review of your financial situation.
+It's not a guarantee — terminology varies by lender, and the final approval always depends on the specific property you're buying and your financial situation not changing — but a full pre-approval is as close as you can get to a lender commitment before making an offer.

-Two important things it does for you: it tells you exactly how much you can afford (after the stress test, which usually surprises people), and it locks in a rate for 90 to 120 days.
-If rates go up during that window, you're protected.
-If they go down, most lenders will give you the lower rate.
+Two important things it does for you: it tells you exactly how much you can afford (after the stress test, which usually surprises people), and it can lock in a rate for a set period — the Financial Consumer Agency of Canada (FCAC) says these holds typically last 60 to 130 days depending on the lender.
+If rates go up during that window, you're protected at the lower pre-approved rate.
+If rates drop, many lenders may offer you the lower rate, but this depends on lender policy — ask about it upfront.

 It also signals to sellers and their agents that you're a serious buyer.
 In competitive markets, an offer without pre-approval is often not taken as seriously.